-The tournament will be staged over five days, and include men’s team, women’s team and mixed team competitions in a Match Play format.
-Two male and female golfers per nation will participate with the top 16 European nations participating.
+The tournament will be staged over five days and include men’s team, women’s team and mixed team competitions in a Match Play format.
+Two male and female golfers per nation will participate, with the top 16 European nations taking part.

-Gleneagles was chosen as the host venue thanks in part to its rich history of holding top-class events, as well as its excellent transport links to Glasgow so that it can be integrated into the wider European Championships.
+Gleneagles was chosen as the host venue thanks in part to its rich history of holding top-class events, as well as its excellent transport links to Glasgow, so that it can be integrated into the wider European Championships.

-“Gleneagles has a long history of raising the bar and advancing the game of golf – including hosting the very first match between British and American professionals in 1921, an event that was the precursor to what became The Ryder Cup.
+“Gleneagles has a long history of raising the bar and advancing the game of golf – including hosting the very first match between British and American professionals in 1921, an event that was the precursor to what became the Ryder Cup."

-“We are therefore tremendously proud to be supporting not just one but two further ground-breaking moments in sport – with the introduction of golf in the European Championships for the first time and, more significantly, the world’s first joint men’s and women’s team golf tournament.
+We are therefore tremendously proud to be supporting not just one but two further ground-breaking moments in sport – the introduction of golf in the European Championships for the first time and, more significantly, the world’s first joint men’s and women’s team golf tournament.